opendocsg/slw-judgments-backfill/2010_SGHC_310/report.md

 **The evidence at trial**

 19     Before I consider the evidence, I note that the relevant events happened more than 10 years from the commencement of these proceedings.
-In this regard, the recent Court of Appeal decision of _Ng Chee Chuan v Ng Ai Tee (administratrix of the estate of Yap Yoon Moi, deceased)_ [2009] 2 SLR(R) 918 (“ _Ng Chee Chuan_ ”) is instructive.
+In this regard, the recent Court of Appeal decision of _Ng Chee Chuan v Ng Ai Tee (administratrix of the estate of Yap Yoon Moi, deceased)_ <span class="citation">[2009] 2 SLR(R) 918</span> (“ _Ng Chee Chuan_ ”) is instructive.
 Chao JA compared the relative evidentiary value of contemporaneous documents with oral testimony and stated as follows:

  16 While it is no doubt necessary to ascertain the credibility of witnesses in most cases where the oral evidence of the parties conflict, it is not always appropriate to rely primarily on credibility (determined on the basis of inconsistent testimony) as a basis for drawing factual inferences, especially where the events in question have taken place many years ago and there are undisputed objective facts.
 Imperfect memories and uncertain recollections should not necessarily be treated as impinging on the credibility of a witness.
 These are but afflictions which the passage of time will, in varying degree, bring to bear on all individuals.